Crunch-io/scrunch/docs/order.md

     address
 ```

-The only argument to the `set` method is a `list` which must contain the
+The only argument to the `set` method is a `list` of
-new arrangement of elements at the same hierarchy level.

-The following validations to the new arrangement of elements are enforced:
+_element references_, which must obey the following rules:

-- The input list must only contain string elements that refer to
+- It must only contain _element references_ that resolve to first-level
-  aliases or sub-group names that are first-level elements of the
-  `Group` being modified.
+  child elements of the `Group` being modified.
-- All of the current first-level elements must be included in the input list.
+- _element references_ for **all** of the current first-level child
+  elements must be present.

-A `ValueError` exception is raised if any of the above validations fail.
+A `ValueError` exception is raised if any of the above rules is not
+observed.

-The `set` method works within nested groups.
-For example, the following code:
+Nested calls to the `set` method are possible.
+For example, the following
+code:

 ```python
 ds.order['Account'].set(